Ravi007-rl/Selenium-TestNG-Elite-Framework/README.md

 - **Mojo Plugin**: Uses a custom Mojo plugin to send emails with attachments.
 The plugin triggers the `emailHelper.sendEmailWithAttachment` method to send the Extent report to the user.
 - **Debug Mode**: If you set `DEBUG=true` in the .env file, elements will be bordered in red before interaction.
 - **Headless Mode**: If you set `HEADLESS=true` in the .env file, the browser will be launched in headless mode.
 - **File Upload**: The Selenium TestNG Elite Framework includes a comprehensive file upload feature that supports both traditional input type file uploads and drag-and-drop uploads.
 This feature is designed to handle single and multiple file uploads seamlessly.
+For more info see [How File Upload Feature Works](#how-file-upload-feature-works)
+- **File Download**: The Selenium TestNG Elite Framework includes a comprehensive file download feature.
+In this feature user can download file and assert that the file is downloaded successfully.
+Used fluent wait to wait for the file to be downloaded.
+For more info see [How Download File Feature Works](#how-download-file-feature-works)
 - **GitHub Actions**: This framework supports GitHub Actions.
 You can run the tests from the GitHub Actions workflow.